Jason Todd: Red Hood

 The Red Hood, as he appeared prior to his unmasking in Batman Villains Secret Files and Origins 2005 #1 (July 2005).
 Art by Eduardo Barreto (pencils), Jay Leisten (inks), and Lee Loughridge (colors).

-A domino mask is found in the Batmobile.
-The mask is of the style that Todd wore as Robin, suggesting that he'd been stalking Batman.
-Shortly after the events of War Games and just before War Crimes, Jason Todd reappears in Gotham City as the Red Hood.
-During the events of Batman: Under the Hood, he hijacks a shipment of Kryptonite from Black Mask, and in the midst of a battle with Batman, Nightwing and Mr. Freeze, Red Hood gives them the Kryptonite back, and tells them he has gotten what he truly wanted: a "lay of the land".
-Shortly afterward, Red Hood finds the Joker (driven out of Gotham by Hush) and beats him with a crowbar just as Joker had beaten Jason.
-Despite the violence of the beating, Jason spares Joker, intending to use him later against Batman.
+Shortly after the events of War Games and just before War Crimes, Jason reappears in Gotham City as the Red Hood.
+During the events of Batman: Under the Hood, he hijacks a shipment of kryptonite from Black Mask, and in the midst of a battle with Batman, Nightwing and Mr. Freeze, Red Hood gives them the kryptonite back, and tells them he has gotten what he truly wanted: a "lay of the land".
+Shortly afterward, Red Hood finds the Joker and beats him with a crowbar, just as Joker had beaten him.
+Despite the violence of the beating, Red Hood spares Joker, intending to use him later against Batman.

 Jason Todd, revealed himself being alive and as the Red Hood to the shocked Joker, after he pummeled him with a crowbar, in Batman #638.
 Art by Doug Mahnke.

-Red Hood assumes control over several gangs in Gotham City and starts a one-man war against Black Mask's criminal empire, who himself had recently allegedly murdered a Robin (Stephanie Brown).
+Red Hood assumes control over several gangs in Gotham City and starts a one-man war against Black Mask, who himself had recently allegedly murdered Stephanie Brown.
 Overall, he strives to take over Gotham's gangs, control their activities, and kill Joker in revenge for his death.
 In his new role as Gotham's most powerful crime lord, he repeatedly comes to blows with Batman and several of his allies.
-After several confrontations, Batman becomes obsessed with the possibility of resurrection from the dead, suspecting that it was Jason he fought, and seeks advice from allies such as Superman and Green Arrow, both of whom have died and returned to life.
-Around this time, Batman discovers that the empty coffin buried at Jason's gravesite is a replica of what he bought.
-After a series of tests confirmed that it is Jason, Batman continues to keep his Robin costume in its memorial display case in the Batcave regardless; when Alfred Pennyworth asks if he wants the costume removed, Batman sadly replies that the return of Todd "doesn't change anything at all" because he wants to remember Jason as the good kid he was when they first met and blames himself over how violent he has become by letting him assume the Robin mantle.
+After several confrontations, Batman becomes obsessed with the possibility of resurrection from the dead, suspecting that it was Jason Todd he fought, and seeks advice from allies such as Superman and Green Arrow, both of whom have died and returned to life.
+Around this time, Batman discovers that the empty coffin buried at Todd's gravesite is a replica of what he bought.
+After a series of tests confirmed that it is Todd, Batman continues to keep his Robin costume in its memorial display case in the Batcave regardless; when Alfred Pennyworth asks if he wants the costume removed, Batman sadly replies that the return of Todd "doesn't change anything at all" because he wants to remember Todd as the good kid he was when they first met and blames himself over how violent he has become by letting him assume the Robin mantle.